ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-govern-components.md

 ## Upgrading to a new version of Fabric
 {: #ibm-hlfsupport-console-govern-components-upgrade}

-When updating {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric nodes from 1.4.x to 2.x.x, select 2.2.x or the latest version available.
-Do not select any version prior to 2.2.x.
-See the [Fabric documentation on upgrading](https://hyperledger-fabric.readthedocs.io/en/release-2.2/upgrade_to_newest_version.html#upgrading-to-2-2-from-the-1-4-x-long-term-support-release){: external} for more information.
-{: important}

 While some new versions of Fabric are released where only the Fabric version of nodes must be upgraded in order to get the latest Fabric features, some new Fabric versions contain new channel capabilities that must also be updated.

 In these cases, the process of "updating to the latest" release is, at a high level, a two step process: